Paediatric Liver Transplant Quality of Life (PeLTQL) Questionnaire

 The PeLTQL fills a need for a disease-specific HRQOL tool that is valid, reliable and easy to use.

-In Clinical Care: It's an ideal tool for health professionals who want to incorporate quality of life assessment and monitoring in their routine practice with liver transplant recipients.
+In Clinical Care: The PeLTQL is an ideal tool for incorporating systematic, reliable and meaningful quality of life assessment in routine practice with paediatric liver transplant recipients.
 It can also serve as a way to broach discussion with patients and parents, and as an initial screen for concerns needing further assessment, such as depression or anxiety.

-In Research: By conducting or supporting research that uses the PeLTQL in clinical settings, researchers and clinician-researchers can contribute to a growing and vitally important evidence base.
-Providing the patient and parent perspectives on physical and emotional health, psychological well-being, and social functioning will help us find new ways to improve the quality of life for paediatric liver transplant recipients now and in the future.
+In Research: By conducting or supporting research using the PeLTQL, researchers can contribute to a critically important evidence base.
+Providing the patient and parent voice on physical and emotional health, psychological well-being, and social functioning can help identify ways to improve care and make it more responsive to patients' needs.

-The PeLTQL questionnaire is available for clinical or investigator-initiated, non-industry supported, research, with no cost to obtain or administer it.
-If you’re interested in using the questionnaire in your research, get in touch with us and we’ll provide the following information package, including:
+The PeLTQL questionnaire is available at no cost for clinical use and initiated, non-industry supported research.
+If you are interested in using the PeLTQL, get in touch with us and we will provide an information package, which includes:

-We’ll answer any questions you may have, and then ask you to review, sign and send back the Agreement Form.
-Once we received your completed form, we’ll send you a copy of the PeLTQL tool for your clinical or research use.
+We will answer any questions you have, and then ask you to review, sign and send back the Agreement Form.
+Once we've received your completed form, we will send you the PeLTQL patient and parent versions.
 We look forward to hearing from you!

-PeLTQL needs to be administered at least one year after a recipient’s liver transplant surgery.
+The PeLTQL should be administered no earlier than one year after a patient's most recent liver transplant surgery.
 The reason for this is that the period immediately following transplant is characterized by a distinct set of issues.
-After one year, it can be administered as often as required by your Liver Transplant team during subsequent follow-up visits.
+After one year, it can be administered as often as required during follow-up visits.

-When used for clinical care, the PeLTQL needs to be introduced to the patient in-clinic, by a physician or other member of the care team, such as nurse practitioners, nurses or physiotherapists.
-The PeLTQL may also be administered by trained research team members, when being used in a clinical research study.
+When used for clinical care, the PeLTQL needs to be introduced to the patient in-clinic, by a member of the care team, such as a physician, nurse practitioner, nurse or physiotherapist.
+The PeLTQL may also be administered by a trained research team member.

-The PeLTQL is most often given to patients attending the ambulatory liver transplant clinic but can also be given to patients admitted in hospital (inpatients).
+The PeLTQL is most often administered to patients attending ambulatory liver transplant clinic but can also be given to patients admitted to hospital (inpatients).